Breakfast in London, dinner in Barcelona

 -

-The consequences of a missed connection are much less if you have a through ticket covering the whole journey than if you have two separate tickets.
+The consequences of a missed connection are smaller if you have a through ticket for the whole journey than if you have two separate tickets.

-But if you have two separate tickets, you're not covered by CIV between trains and in theory a missed connection may mean having to buy a new onward ticket at expensive on-the-day rates.
-But there are two agreements that may still entitle you to be rebooked on a later onward train at no extra charge, the Agreement on Journey Continuation (AJC) and Railteam HOTNAT.
+If you have two separate tickets, you're not covered by CIV where you change trains and in theory a missed connection could mean having to buy a new onward ticket at an expensive on-the-day price.
+However, there are two agreements that may still mean you'll be rebooked on a later onward train at no extra charge, the Agreement on Journey Continuation (AJC) and Railteam HOTNAT.

-You'll find an explanation of CIV, AJC and Railteam HOTNAT in the When things go wrong section below.
+You'll find an explanation of CIV, AJC and Railteam HOTNAT in the When things go wrong section.

-Example: You're booking an inter-city journey across Germany on the German Railways website bahn.de from (say) Hamburg to Nuremburg or Amsterdam to Heidelberg.
+Example: You're booking an inter-city journey across Germany on the German Railways website bahn.de from (say) Amsterdam to Heidelberg.
 You're seeing an excellent €49 fare, but this includes an 8-minute change of trains at a station en route.
 Is it safe to book this?
 Yes, this is absolutely fine.
 It wouldn't sell a ticket if the connection wasn't reasonable, and you're buying a through ticket so if there's a delay and you miss this connection, you're entitled to take a later onward train as explained below.
-So you're covered!
+True, that 8-minute connection is quite likely to be broken if there's a 10-minute delay, but if that happens you're covered!
+You could of course change Transfer time and re-run the enquiry to get a more robust journey!

-Incidentally, don't assume you have a through ticket just because you used www.raileurope.com or www.thetrainline.com and booked the journey as one transaction.
-For example, if you booked from Nice to Milan, those websites will give you a French ticket from Nice to Ventimiglia sourced from the SNCF system plus an Italian ticket from Ventimiglia to Milan, sourced from the Trenitalia system.
-One seamless transaction, but two separate tickets.
-In this case, no through ticket exists for this journey.
+Incidentally, don't assume you have a through ticket just because you booked the journey as one transaction at a website such as www.raileurope.com or www.thetrainline.com.
+For example, if you book from Nice to Milan, those websites will give you a Nice to Ventimiglia ticket sourced from SNCF's system and a Ventimiglia to Milan ticket sourced from the Trenitalia system.
+One seamless transaction, but two separate tickets with no CIV protection if the connection in Ventimiglia is missed.
+In this case, through tickets don't exist for this journey.

 Recommended connection times when changing stations in Paris